 Using this diagram as our guide, this blog will deep-dive into each layer of the data fabric, starting with the data catalog.
 Our goal is to demonstrate the foundational role of the data catalog, and how it influences the higher corresponding layers that form an effective data fabric.

-Data Catalog: To access and represent all metadata types
+Pillar #1: Data Catalog- To access and represent all metadata types

 Gartner starts with the foundation of the data fabric, the data catalog.
 The data catalog supports the identification, collection, and analysis of all data sources as well as all types of metadata, including “technical, business, operational, and social” (more on “social” in a moment).
 I would caution against breezing past this, as there are some important nuances.